GIC Re Brings Global Reinsurance Leaders Together to Drive Resilient Growth at 29th FAIR Conference - www.lokmattimes.com

 GIC Re Brings Global Reinsurance Leaders Together to Drive Resilient Growth at 29th FAIR Conference

-PNN Mumbai (Maharashtra) [India], October 10: The 29th Federation of Afro-Asian Insurers and Reinsurers (FAIR) Conference, hosted by the ...
+29th FAIR Conference Mumbai (Maharashtra) [India], October 10: The 29th Federation of Afro-Asian Insurers and Reinsurers (FAIR) Conference, hosted by ...

 Mumbai (Maharashtra) [India], October 10: The 29th Federation of Afro-Asian Insurers and Reinsurers (FAIR) Conference, hosted by the General Insurance Corporation of India (GIC Re) from 5th to 8th October 2025, concluded successfully in Mumbai.
 The four-day event brought together over 650 delegates representing more than 50 countries to engage in meaningful dialogue on strengthening the global insurance and reinsurance ecosystem.
 With the central theme “Emerging Markets – Towards Resilient Growth”, the conference marked FAIR's 60th anniversary, making this edition especially significant for the Afro-Asian insurance fraternity.